oitee/oitee.github.io/_posts/2021-07-30-implementing-stacks.md

 ## What are stacks?

-Stacks are containers of data items, where the data items are arranged and retrieved as per the last-in-first-out (LIFO) order.
-This means that the last item added to the data structure will be the first item that can be accessed.
-This kind of data structure is modelled after a real-world _stack_ of plates in a kitchen sink.
-It can also be thought of a jar of biscuits, where one can only reach the first item before moving onto the next one.
+Stacks are data-structures, where the data items are arranged and retrieved as per the last-in-first-out (LIFO) order. **This means that the last item added to the data structure will be the first item that can be accessed.** This kind of data structure is modelled after a real-world _stack_ of plates in a kitchen sink.
+It can also be thought of as a jar of biscuits, where one can only reach the first item before moving onto the next one.

 LIFO has many practical applications.
-For example, the undo-operation (ctrl + z) that is available in various computer programs, follow the LIFO principle, as we always need to access the last change carried out.
+For example, **the undo-operation (ctrl + z) that is available in various computer programs, follow the LIFO principle**, as we always need to access the last change carried out.
 [Brackets are opened and closed](/2021/07/25/valid-parenthesis.html) as per this order as well.

-Also, recursive algorithms will always be arranged in this order.
+Also, function calls are internally maintained as a stack by the computer.
+If we have three functions f, g and h and they are interwoven in their calls, i.e., f(g(h(x, y))), then the function f cannot be called until the function g has finished and returned, which cannot be called until h has finished and returned.
+Function h is the last function that was called and is the first that must be finished.

+#### Common operations

 Some of the common operations involving stack are as follows: